x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-permissions-for-recipients.md

 5. Click **Save** to save your changes.

-#### Use the Shell to assign permissions
+#### Use Exchange Online PowerShell to assign permissions

-The following sections show how to use the Shell to manage Send As and Send on Behalf permissions for groups.
+The following sections show how to use Exchange Online PowerShell to manage Send As and Send on Behalf permissions for groups.

 #### Manage the Send As permission